Hollywood Park Casino: History

-Stockbridge Capital Group

-The current owners are Stockbridge Capital Group, a San Francisco-based land developer which purchased both the casino and racetrack in 2005 for nearly $260million.
+The current owners are Stockbridge Capital Group, a San Francisco-based land developer which purchased both the casino and racetrack in 2005 for nearly $260 million.
 Stockbridge, in addition to owning the casino, is also the land developer for the former racetrack site and a joint partner in the NFL stadium.
 It is planned that the new casino, entertainment complex, and NFL stadium will improve the finances of the casino, which had been on a downturn since the Los Angeles Kings and Los Angeles Lakers left The Forum in May 1999.

-New Casino building

-The Hollywood Park Casino contains 125 tables for both Poker and California Games.
-It also features chandelier lighting and big-screen high-definition televisions on the walls.
-There are separate rooms for high-stakes players and celebrity poker tournaments.
-It also has a restaurant and sports bar called Century Bar & Grill.
-Like its predecessor, only card games are allowed in the casino.
+The Hollywood Park Casino has 125 tables, which offer both poker and California card games.
+With chandeliers and high-definition televisions, the building features designated areas for high-stakes players and celebrity poker tournaments, as well as a restaurant and sports bar called Century Bar & Grill.

-Off-track betting

-Located in the casino is the Hollywood Park OTB which continues from the former track.
-It features races from all over North America and Australia on big screens.